 Ways To Get To The Blue Lagoon Cyprus

-There are 3 main ways to reach the Blue Lagoon, and each has its own merits.
+There are 3 main ways to reach the Blue Lagoon in Cyprus, and each has its own merits.
 You can take a boat tour and sit in the bay, hire a buggy to drive to the beach or rent a boat and drive it there yourself.
 Take a look at the three different ways and decide for yourself which is the best!

 Here are my top recommended tours to explore the Blue Lagoon beach and the surrounding areas!